Time Glasses: Symmetry Broken Chaotic Phase with a Finite Gap: Spectral gap

 This classical prediction is shown as the solid black curve in Fig.~\ref{fig_gap_parameter_dependence}(a).
 The critical kick strength \( \omega_{xx}^c \), at which \( \Delta_{\mathrm{cl}} \) vanishes and a limit cycle emerges, is indicated by the dashed vertical line.
 For \( \omega_{xx} < \omega_{xx}^c \), the Liouvillian gap \( \Delta \) converges to the classical counterpart \( \Delta_{\mathrm{cl}} \) as the spin size \( S \) increases.

-For \( \omega_{xx}^c < \omega_{xx} \lesssim 2.5 \), the classical dynamics exhibit a limit cycle, as shown in Fig.~\ref{fig_collective_spin_bifurcation}.
-In this regime, the system realizes the time crystal phase, where the Liouvillian gap \( \Delta \) vanishes as the spin size \( S \) increases.
-Around \( \omega_{xx} \simeq 2.5 \), the classical dynamics undergo a transition to a chaotic regime.
+For \( \omega_{xx}^c < \omega_{xx} \lesssim 2.3 \), the classical dynamics exhibit a limit cycle, as shown in Fig.~\ref{fig_collective_spin_bifurcation}.
+In this regime, the system realizes the time crystal phase, where the Liouvillian gap \( \Delta \) vanishes in the limit \( S \to \infty \).
+Around \( \omega_{xx} \simeq 2.3 \), the classical dynamics undergo a transition to a chaotic regime.
 This transition corresponds to the emergence of the time glass phase.
-The onset of this phase is accompanied by the opening of the Liouvillian gap.
+The onset of this phase is accompanied by the opening of the Liouvillian gap, as shown in Fig.~\ref{fig_gap_parameter_dependence}(a).

+Figure \ref{fig_gap_parameter_dependence}(a) strongly suggests that the opening of the Liouvillian gap $\Delta$ across the transition from the time crystal to the time glass phase is \emph{continuous}.
+This behavior is supported by the correspondence with classical nonlinear dynamics.
+In typical chaotic dynamical systems, such as the logistic map, the transition from a limit cycle to chaos is characterized by a continuous change in the maximal Lyapunov exponent, which crosses from negative to positive values.
+Since the mixing rate $g$, which governs the exponential decay of correlations, is directly related to the positive Lyapunov exponents, the mixing rate also continuously changes from zero to positive values upon entering the chaotic regime.
+This fundamental continuity in the classical chaotic metric implies that the quantum Liouvillian gap $\Delta$ must likewise exhibit a continuous opening at the transition to the time glass phase.

 Next, let us consider the kicked spin chain with all-to-all coupling.
 Figure~\ref{fig_gap_parameter_dependence}(b) shows the Liouvillian gap \( \Delta \) as a function of the kick strength \( J \).
 For \( J < J_c \simeq 0.564 \), the corresponding classical dynamics possess a stable fixed point.
 The eigenvalues of the Jacobian matrix at this fixed point are given by Eq.~\eqref{spin_chain_jacobian_eigenvalue_fixed_point} in Appendix~\ref{sec:linear_stability_analysis}.
 The associated classical gap \( \Delta_{\mathrm{cl}} \), under the condition \( \omega_z = \pi/2 \), is given by